Rod Liddle: Comments on race, religion and colonialism

-In October 2010, Liddle called for the abolition of the Welsh language TV channel S4C as a result of the 2010 Comprehensive Spending Review.
-In his article for The Spectator, he described Welsh nationalists as "miserable, seaweed munching, sheep-bothering pinch-faced hill-tribes".

 On 23 May 2013, Liddle wrote about the murder of soldier Lee Rigby near the Royal Artillery Barracks in Woolwich, London.
 In the original version of a blog article for The Spectator, he referred to the perpetrators as "two black savages".
 After many objections to his language use, this phrase was modified.
 Liddle apologised.

+In a blog article for The Spectator website published shortly after the death of Nelson Mandela, Liddle wrote that the BBC coverage of his death was excessive, characterising it as "famous nice black man dies" and believing that Mandela had to "bear [the BBC's] entire self-flagellating white post-colonial bien pensant guilt."
+Richard Garside, director of the Centre for Crime and Justice Studies, described him as an "attention seeking wind-up merchant".

+In October 2019, Liddle penned a column in The Spectator commenting on the forthcoming December general election, which suggested that the election should be held on a Muslim holy day to reduce the Labour vote.
+The column was criticised by senior political figures including Chancellor of the Exchequer Sajid Javid and former Conservative Deputy Prime Minister David Lidington.
+Liddle defended the content as being humorous.
+The article also criticised the Labour MP Rosie Duffield's recent speech about her experience of trying to exit an abusive relationship; Duffield described the article as "racist and misogynistic".

 Giving a speech at Durham University in December 2021, Liddle said: "It is fairly easily proven that colonialism is not remotely the major cause of Africa's problems, just as it is very easy to prove that the educational underachievement of British people of Caribbean descent or African Americans is nothing to do with institutional or structural racism."
+Many attendees walked out, with the speech later being described as "transphobic and racist" by the student newspaper.